DEPRESSION AS A DISEASE OF MODERN-DAY LIVING

 7. Artificial Light, Night Shift Work and Modern Circadian Changes

 A whole wing of our metabolism depends upon the day-night cycle that sets the body’s circadian rhythm.
-Several hormones released in response to either light or dark ques are known as circadian hormones.
+Several hormones released in response to either light or dark cues are known as circadian hormones.
 These ensure that other cellular processes occur “on time.”

 Natural sunlight exposure during the day is a requirement for healthy circadian signaling, as is darkness exposure at night.
-In seasonal affective disorder, altered serotonin status is linked with circadian changes that occur as a result of less sunlight which promotes depression in the colder, darker seasons.
+In seasonal affective disorder, altered serotonin status is linked with circadian changes that occur as a result of less sunlight, which promotes depression in the colder, darker seasons.

 Conclusion